 - All customers to enter through Chamber of Commerce entrance.
 We will be asking screening questions to determine if you can enter.
 If you answer “Yes” to any questions you will not be able to enter and to contact your family health care provider or call Telehealth and speak to a registered nurse at 1-866-797-0000.

-- Requiring customers to use hand sanitizer upon entry to the office
+- Customers are required to use hand sanitizer upon entry to the office

-- Disinfecting common surfaces on a regular basis
+- Staff will be disinfecting common surfaces on a regular basis

-- Limiting the number of people in each office and creating extra space between waiting chairs to practice social distancing
+- Limiting the number of people in the building to 4

 - Advising customers that have symptoms to not visit the office